n3xus6/research/zitate.md

 > "Auf meiner Visitenkarte steht, ich bin Präsident eines Unternehmens.
 In meinem Kopf bin ich Spieleentwickler.
 Aber in meinem Herzen bin ich ein Gamer."

 *Frag Iwata, ISBN: 978-3-95972-430-2, FinanzBuch Verlag*

+**H.P.
+Lovecraft (\* 1890 - † 1937) - American writer**

+"Das älteste und stärkste Gefühl ist die Angst.
+Die älteste und stärkste Form der Angst ist die Angst vor dem Unbekannten."

+**Julia Scher (\* 1954) - American artist**

+"The idea that something is artistic when the qualities of the result control the process of production may better fit into science.
+I am open to the result, as art is not an experimental test of a hypothesis.
+It is an irrational process.
+It is all unexpected."